 One important hub of engineering internationally is in England.
 Many universities in the UK have renowned engineering programs.
 A perk of studying engineering in England is that all of your classes will be in English -- imagine trying learning about electrical engineering in a foreign language!
 England is also a great place to study abroad because it's a cultural center and a great location for traveling to other parts of Europe.

-The country has several schools known for their engineering program.
+Israel has several schools known for their engineering program.
 These include locations such as Haifa, where the university offers rigorous courses in an incredibly rich and historically interesting setting.
 You'll have the chance to learn Hebrew and discover a completely different world.
 Cities like as Jerusalem and Tel Aviv are close enough to visit during your weekend breaks.

 Several schools in India also have great engineering departments.
 The country is actually the largest producer of young engineers, so you'll plenty of fellow students around you.
 Due to the large amount of programs, you'll have your choice of deciding what area you want to live in.
 Universities can be found in Mumbai, Chennai, and Kolkata, to name just a few.